 Website | Print | Illustration

-I absolutely love Tsunami.
-Working there in art school was one of the best jobs I’ve ever had.
-I learned invaluable lessons from chef/owner Ben Smith – teamwork, commitment to your craft, and the importance of presentation, to name a few.
+I worked here for 6 years.
+It’s one of the best jobs I’ve ever had, if not the best one.
+I learned so many invaluable lessons – teamwork, commitment to your craft, and the importance of presentation, to name a few.
 Years after my final shift ended, I suggested we redesign and upgrade their website.
-They loved the idea.
-I jumped at the chance to team up with my old restaurant family and work together on another side of the business.
+They loved the idea and I jumped at the chance to team up with my old restaurant family and work together on another side of the business.

-Tsunami doesn’t really have a set style or overpowering brand.
 Inside, it’s an odd assortment of themes – brick walls, concrete floors, old postcards and maps, handmade paper lamps, a cozy table nook, a chaotic kitchen, and a restaurant run like a pirate ship.
-So we decided to make the website a reflection of that unique aesthetic.
-With my intimate knowledge of the restaurant and its people, and their faith in the creative process, the resulting website, like the restaurant, was very outside the box – and hugely successful.
+We decided to design the website to reflect that unique aesthetic, those combinations of just the right things.

 No one is quite sure where the tradition started, but patrons of Tsunami have been sending postcards back to the restaurant from their travels afar, inspired by Ben’s own journey.
-Tsunami proudly displays these cards the main dining room, behind the bar, and occasionally in random locations (look for the little window).
+Collections of these cards are proudly displayed in the main dining room, behind the bar, and occasionally in random locations (look for the little window).
 They become part of the building and create a dialogue and a relationship between the restaurant and its patrons.
-So, Ben and I knew immediately that we had to have a postcard as a piece of print collateral, and didn’t take long before we knew exactly what to do with it.